-- We use the nassea (The Northern Association of support Services for Equality and Achievement) assessment framework to assess all of our EAL pupils. - All EAL pupils are entitled to assessments as required.
+We use the nassea (The Northern Association of support Services for Equality and Achievement) assessment framework to assess all of our EAL pupils.

-- The Ethnic Diversity Service (EDS) may be requested to visit school.
+- EAL Lead will monitor the nassea assessments with the Assistant Head to identify any trends and early intervention if required. - All EAL pupils are entitled to assessments as required. - The Ethnic Diversity Service (EDS) may be requested to visit school.
 They will assess and monitor pupils, give support and guidance to staff and direct support to prioritised pupils. - Staff have regular liaison time to discuss pupil progress, needs and targets. - Progress in the acquisition of English is regularly assessed and monitored.
 This may be achieved by using the EAL Assessment Record - Consideration and sensitivity is given to the appropriateness of testing EAL pupils at the earlier stages of English acquisition.